Bhawneet1/First-ChatBot/README.md

 ## Usage

 1. **Set Up Environment Variables:**
-   Configure your environment for Grok API access (see `.env.example` if available).
+   Configure your environment for Grok API and Tavily API access (see `.env.example` if available).

 2. **Run the Bot with uvicorn:**
    ```bash